8 Satisfying MSN Careers Nurse Leaders Should Consider

 If you’re considering embarking on this track, you’ll be happy to hear that nurse educators are in demand.
 The Bureau of Labor Statistics projects that 371,500 new registered nursing jobs will be created between 2018 and 2028.1 These nurses don’t appear out of thin air—they’ll need educators to help train the next generation of nurses in order to meet this demand.

 “Nationally, we’re short nurse educators,” says Dr. Rich.
 “We need to get more nurses into education, or we’ll have no one else [who can] teach.”

-If you’re passionate about lifelong learning and educating the next generation of nurses, nursing education could be the right fit for you.
+If you’re passionate about lifelong learning and educating the current and next generation of nurses, nursing education could be the right fit for you.

 So what can you expect to learn?
 In addition to core courses, you’ll take the following courses for your education specialization: